frollous/frollo-swift-sdk/Documentation/Includes/SDK.md

 # SDK

-FrolloSDK manages the lifecycle of the SDK.
+Frollo class manages the lifecycle of the SDK.
 Only one instance should be instantiated and then used (after setup completes) during the lifetime of the app.